Introduction: Satellite Imagery For Emergency Planning

 Community Building

 As mentioned above, satellite imagery is pivotal in emergency planning during philanthropic emergencies, including cataclysmic events and clashes.
-With this information, GIS specialists can create unpredictable guides for the influenced regions, which benefit helpful associations in sorting out relief activities, assessing harm, and coordinating the powerful conveyance of help.

 Conclusion: Satellite Image for Survival

-Ultimately, having access to these images can help us increase our chances of surviving in disaster.
+Ultimately, having access to these images can help us increase our chances of surviving a disaster.
 After all, it's the 21st century, so it's time to evolve our survival tools and use modern technologies well.